Travel Tips

 • Airport Experience:

-Immigration and customs at POP are typically quick and easy.
+Immigration and customs at SDQ are generally smooth.

-Just have your E-Ticket QR code ready, your address (Villa Anacaona, Cabrera), and proof of return flight accessible.
+Just have your E-Ticket QR code ready, the hotel address (Hotel Casablanca, Cabrera), and proof of your return flight easily accessible.

 🛂 Before You Fly